StandardBrian/IT-Projects/no-boot-fix.md

 - ![Restored Desktop](restored-desktop.png)

 ## Summary (Why I Did This)
-- Wanted to mimic a common help desk call—PC won’t boot—and solve it with A+ skills.
+- Wanted to mimic a help desk call—PC won’t boot due to a missing drive—and fix it with A+ skills.

 ## Notes (What I Learned)
-- [Fill in after—e.g., “Safe Mode’s quick for boot fixes—took 15 minutes.”]
+- Removing the disk caused a clear “No bootable medium” error; reattaching booted to Safe Mode—restarting fixed it in ~10 minutes.